Research Interests

 Qualifications

-Master’s degree in Social Anthropology at the Federal University of Santa Catarina, UFSC, Florianópolis, Brazil
+Master’s degree in Social Anthropology from the Federal University of Santa Catarina, UFSC, Florianópolis, Brazil

-Bachelor’s degree in Social Sciences with a Major in Social Anthropology at the Federal University of Santa Catarina, UFSC, Florianópolis, Brazil
+Bachelor’s degree in Social Sciences (Honours) with a Major in Social Anthropology from the Federal University of Santa Catarina, UFSC, Florianópolis, Brazil

 Awards